robpar8163/react_spa/README.md

 # This project folder consists of a Shopping Cart SPA and my CraigsList redesign that implements a drop-down menu for each listing cateogory in order to make the home page less cluttered with hyperlinks.
+I also added capital letters throughout the web page as needed, as almost all of the text was in lowercase.

 # Getting Started with Create React App